MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/client/dotnet.md

 #### SerializerSettings

-If you've changed the serializer settings on the datasync server, you'll also need to make the same changes to the `SerializerSettings` on the client.
+If you've changed the serializer settings on the data sync server, you'll also need to make the same changes to the `SerializerSettings` on the client.
 This option allows you to specify your own serializer settings.

 #### TableEndpointResolver